One-Skein Crochet Shawl Pattern: Piraguas Shawl

 Edging and Border

-• Set Up Rnd: Turn to work along straight edge, ch 1, 2 sc in side of each row across to marker (see video below), sc in marked st, pm in last sc worked, turn to work along angled edge, 2 sc in side of each row across to marked row, (2 sc, ch 2, 2 sc) in marked row, pm in ch-2 sp, 2 sc in side of each row across to marked st, join with sl st to marked st.
+• Set Up Rnd: Turn to work along straight edge, ch 1, 2 sc in side of each row across to marker (see Pattern Notes), sc in marked st, pm in last sc worked, turn to work along angled edge, 2 sc in side of each row across to marked row, (2 sc, ch 2, 2 sc) in marked row, pm in ch-2 sp, 2 sc in side of each row across to marked st, join with sl st to marked st.

 • Border Row 1: Turn, ch 1, sc in same st, working along angled edge, [sc in next st, dc in next st] across to marker, 5 dc in ch-2 sp, remove marker, [dc in next st, sc in next st] across to marked st, join with sl st to marked st.